Ravoxsg/The_failure_of_gradient_descent/README.md

 I compare GD with Newton Raphson's method.
 Since dimension is not too large here, the Hessian can easily be calculated and inversed.

 ## Some results
-Let's take an example with Pytorch and an "ev" value of 0.01, which is the order of magnitude of the condition number of A. That is still quite small.
+Let's take an example with Pytorch and an "ev" value of 100, which is the order of magnitude of the condition number of A (in this case A will typically have a condition number of 400 or 500).
+That is still quite small.
 The following shows gradient descent (blue) with a learning rate of <img src="https://latex.codecogs.com/svg.latex?\Large&space;10^{-6}}"> versus Newton's method (orange):
 ![alt text](https://github.com/Ravoxsg/The-failure-of-gradient-descent/edit/master/pytorch1e-6.png)